Pediatric Audiologist: Job Description

-- Provide a high standard of audiological service that includes the following: audiological assessment on a regular basis, daily listening checks, and daily check of amplification and cochlear implant devices
+- Provide a high standard of audiological service that includes: audiological assessment on a regular basis, daily listening checks, and daily check of amplification and cochlear implant devices

 - Collaborate with team to write annual IFSP/IEP goals and document progress toward goals for each student 3-4 times per year

 - Attend IFSP/IEP meetings and discuss results of assessment, progress, and future goals with families